CANADIAN RED CROSS TRAINING PARTNER

-Canadian Red Cross Emergency First Aid with CPR and AED training for basic workplace, home, and general first aid certification.
+Canadian Red Cross Basic First Aid training, formerly Emergency First Aid, for basic workplace, home, volunteer, and general first aid certification in Calgary.

 Canadian Red Cross Training Partner.
 Public courses in Calgary, with select Leduc dates and private onsite training available across Alberta.

-Choose an available Emergency First Aid course date below.
+Choose an available Basic First Aid course date below.
 Registration is completed through our secure scheduling system.

-Not sure which EMR pathway is right for your current certification, workplace, school, fire application, or Alberta registration goal?
+Not sure if Basic First Aid is the right course for your workplace, school, application, or training pathway?

 Quick Course Details

-In-class or blended, depending on available course dates
+Format: In-class or blended format, depending on available course dates

 Course Overview